whitneyharper/Onramp-iOS-take-home-project/README.md

 - The inclusion of the "Dear Self, " heading is to have the feel of reading a note or letter to yourself.
 - Accessibility is important when I design my apps.
 This is why I chose to use Dynamic Type fonts for my text instead of custom fonts.
 - A simple approach to design was done to keep the focus on the main value of the app which is the quotes.
+- Landscape mode is not supported.
+This choice was based on if it was needed for the user experience.
+Landscape mode would cause content to stretch and a scroll would be needed.
+Which didn't add any value to the user experience.

 ### Navigation